 Some businesses powered by renewable energy will let their employees take excess energy home with them.
 If you encourage your employees to bring in electronics or backup battery packs that need charging, you can set up a charging station at work.
 You’ll effectively be helping them reduce the amount of non-renewable energy they’re consuming at home.
 The impact of your energy will extend beyond your four walls.

 4. How Should I Go About Obtaining Renewable Energy?

-Some areas have rules and regulations pertaining to renewable energy.
+Some areas have rules and regulations about renewable energy.
 Zoning and ordinances may not permit certain infrastructure.
 Before you move forward, look into what you need to do in order to remain compliant with your area’s laws.
 It would be a shame to start the process, invest the money, and then find out that your relevant local committees won’t allow you to use them.
-Worst case scenario, you can switch locations when your lease runs up and implement your plans at a later date.
+In the worst-case scenario, you can switch locations when your lease runs up and implement your plans at a later date.

 5. The Transition Plan

 Renewable energy goes further than just keeping the lights on to the office.
-In order to make the most of the green power you’ve generated, you’ll want to switch to energy efficient equipment, appliances, and lighting solutions.
+To make the most of the green power you’ve generated, you’ll want to switch to energy-efficient equipment, appliances, and lighting solutions.
 Going paperless can also have a significant environmental impact.
 There are many layers to becoming fully sustainable, and you’ll want to implement as many of those layers as possible.